 Next we compare the proposed approach to the advanced twisted ring counter approach recently published in [5], which also is not scan compatible and requires to configure the circuit inputs into a twisted ring counter.
-Since the experiments reported in [5] do not rely on pseudo-random patterns to eliminate the easy to detect faults, the synthesis algorithm has been modified to target all faults (in general this requires more seeds than targeting F{hard} only).
+Since the experiments reported in [5] do not rely on pseudo-random patterns to eliminate the easy to detect faults, the synthesis algorithm has been modified, such that the generated seeds cover all faults.
 The results in Table 3 show that in most cases the twisted ring counter approach is characterized by a smaller number of seeds, but the proposed approach is superior with respect to the number of bits to be stored.
 In the best case, the proposed approach requires only 26% of the test data volume for the twisted ring counter scheme, on the average approximately 77% are sufficient.
 Thus, the two-dimensional reseeding scheme is superior both with respect to the efficiency of test data compression and the scan compatibility.